Lectures on piecewise distance-preserving maps: Final remarks

 This result is a partial case of Gromov's theorem in \cite[Section~2.4.11]{gromov}.
-The proof presented here is based on \cite{petrunin-inverse}; Gromov's original proof is different.
+The proof presented here is based on the construction in \cite{petrunin-inverse}; Gromov's original proof is different.
 The proof in \cite{petrunin-inverse} also makes it possible to construct surprising examples of spaces which admit length-preserving maps to $\RR^m$, such as sub-Riemannian manifolds.

-Gromov's theorem roughly states that length-preserving maps have no non-trivial global properties.
+Gromov's theorem states that length-preserving maps have no non-trivial global properties.
 This is a typical ``local to global'' problem.
 Here the length-preserving property is ``local'' and the only ``global'' consequence is trivial: it is the distance non-expanding property.